adamtimm/crunchy-katacoda/postgis/spatial_app/intro.md

 1. Username: groot
 2. Password: password (same password for the postgres user as well)
-3. A database named: nyc
+3. A database named: firedata

 And with that, let's dig in.